 The author examines the current status of drinking among women.
 Her fascinating look at how women’s’ drinking has changed over time is insightful and provides context.

 Glaser shows that there is no “one-size-fits-all” solution for everyone.
 She explores why a program might be effective for one person.
 Then she shows it may not only be ineffective but actually counterproductive for another.

-Her Best-Kept Secret explains why Alcoholics Anonymous (A.A.) tends to be especially ineffective for women.
+Her Best-Kept Secret explains why A.A. tends to be especially ineffective for women.

 A.A. was developed by men.
 Studies show that men feel more powerful when they drink.
 Women, by contrast, feel calmer and less inhibited.

 The program urges members to surrender egos to a higher power.
-This might work for men, but women don’t typically suffer from an excess of hubris in the first place.
+This might work for men.
+But women don’t typically have an excess of hubris.
 Many of them are drinking because they feel powerless in other areas of their lives.

 Her Best-Kept Secret is great for anyone seeking help to control their drinking.
 Or that of a loved one.